japeq/jansson-bencode/README.rst

 Documentation
 -------------

-Prebuilt HTML documentation is available at http://www.digip.org/jansson/doc/.
+Prebuilt HTML documentation is available (for Jansson) at http://www.digip.org/jansson/doc/.

 The documentation source is in the ``doc/`` subdirectory.
 To generate